josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

-Maybe your company's also given up on PR reviews (_he said with a shudder_).
 But just for the sake of argument, let's say all your PRs are full of great code, they all coast through review quickly and seamlessly, and they all get merged into prod without issue (even though none of that sounds realistic to me).

-Even then—even after you've closed the PR and shipped to production—the measure of your productivity can't be taken yet.
+Even then, the measure of your productivity can't be taken yet.
 In fact, it's really only beginning.

 ### The cost of maintenance

 You're not done once you've merged the code and it's running in production.
 You still have to _maintain_ the code, fix any bugs that might pop up, manage updates, and all the other stuff that comes with ownership, now that it's being tested at real-world production scale.

 **The more you push out, the more you have to maintain**.
-The more you add, the more complicated your software becomes (which in turn, remember, lowers the effectiveness of LLMs).
-And inevitably, this means more and more of your time is spent working on code you've already "finished," as it boomerangs its way back to you.
+The more you add, the more complicated your software becomes—which in turn, remember, lowers the effectiveness of LLMs, and makes adding new features harder.
+And inevitably, this means more and more of your time is spent working on and around code you've already "finished," as it boomerangs its way back to you.

-This effect isn't unique to LLM usage, of course, but it's more acute in both frequency and likelihood.
+This effect isn't unique to LLM usage, of course, but it's more acute.
 The more you use AI to push out code, the more little zombie tickets start punching their way out of the ground to shamble back for another bite of your brain—and the less you'll actually understand what's going wrong and why, if you outsourced your thinking, and with it, your mental grasp of the system.

 And remember: this still happens _even if the code itself is great_.
+The best code still complicates your codebase.
 Even excellent code needs maintenance.
 So shipping out amazing PRs at record pace, even in a best-case scenario, offers only diminishing returns on overall productivity, because the more work you do, the more work you have to _keep doing_.

 <CalloutPlusQuote>